sanderengel/fyp2023/README.md

 1. Run "import matplotlib.pyplot"
 2. Run "from classify import classify"
-3. Read image as numpy array using matplotlib.pyplot.imread('YOUR_IMAGE_ID.png')
+3. Read image as NumPy array using matplotlib.pyplot.imread('YOUR_IMAGE_ID.png')
-4. Read mask as numpy array using matplotlib.pyplot.imread('YOUR_MASK_ID.png')
+4. Read mask as NumPy array using matplotlib.pyplot.imread('YOUR_MASK_ID.png')
 5. Call classify function on the new image and its mask, e.g., classify(image, mask)

 **To run classify as python script:**